trebleshot/android/README.md

 * English
 * French
 * German
+* Hebrew
 * Italian
 * Japanese
 * Norwegian Bokmål
 * Russian
 * Spanish
+* Swedish
 * Turkish

 Go to the [translation page](https://hosted.weblate.org/engage/TrebleShot/) on Weblate to see all available languages, or to start a new translation.
 If you want to contribute to a language for the first time, please read [this wiki](https://github.com/genonbeta/TrebleShot/wiki/Language-contribution).
+Languages are included here once they pass 87.5% translation threshold.

 This application is licensed under GPL-2.0+